SimpleDataLabsInc/prophecy-docs/src/pages/prophecy-ir.md

 ---
 title: Prophecy IR
+id: prophecy-ir
-description: Hidden page describing the Prophecy IR and how to generate the Prophecy pipelines using an API
+description: Hidden page describing the Prophecy IR and how to generate the Prophecy Pipelines using an API
 hide_table_of_contents: false
+tags:
+  - prophecy
+  - internal representation
 ---

-# Prophecy IR
+## Prophecy IR

-## Introduction
+### Introduction

-This page describes how to generate the Prophecy pipelines programmatically.
+This page describes how to generate the Prophecy Pipelines programmatically.
 Prophecy generates code directly based on the Prophecy IR representation.
-Prophecy IR is the Prophecy internal representation format the generically describes the Prophecy PySpark, Spark, and SQL pipelines and expressions.
+Prophecy IR is the Prophecy internal representation format the generically describes the Prophecy PySpark, Spark, and SQL Pipelines and expressions.

 :::caution Beta